Skip to main content

 Privacy Statement for the AMS Website

-The Australasian Menopause Society Limited (AMS) has created this privacy statement in order to demonstrate our firm commitment to privacy.
+The Australasian Menopause Society Limited (AMS) has created this privacy statement to demonstrate our firm commitment to privacy.
 The following sections disclose the information gathering and dissemination practices that are operating on our website

 Collecting Information

-When you visit this website, we may make a record of your visit and log some or all of the following information for statistical or maintenance purposes:
+When you visit this website, we may make a record of your visit and log some or all the following information for statistical or maintenance purposes:

 • Your server or IP address (the name or number which uniquely identify the computer through which you are connected to the Internet)